Quantum Birkhoff Normal Form in the $\sigma$-Bruno-R\"{u}ssmann non-resonant condition: Introduction

 \subsection{Related literature}

-In quantum systems, the situation differs from the classical case.
-The Schr\"{o}dinger equation, a cornerstone of quantum mechanics, is one of the fundamental equations describing quantum systems.
-It governs the motion and evolution of matter under quantum mechanical principles.

-In the field of quantum dynamics, Popov has made significant contributions.
-Readers are encouraged to consult the references \cite{MR1813182}-\cite{MR1770800} for further details.
-Using his Birkhoff normal form construction, Popov developed a quantum Birkhoff normal form for a class of semiclassical differential operators $P_{h}$ with principal symbol $p(x,\xi)$ and vanishing subprincipal symbol.
-He also derived a family of quasimodes with an exponentially small error term in Gevrey class, which is localized to the nonresonant tori (see \cite{MR2111816}).
+In quantum mechanics, the evolution of physical systems is governed by the Schr\"{o}d-\\inger equation, which requires analytical tools fundamentally different from those of classical dynamics.
+A significant body of work on quantum Birkhoff normal forms has been developed by Popov (see \cite{MR2111816}--\cite{MR1770800}).
+Employing Gevrey-class techniques, he constructed a quantum Birkhoff normal form (QBNF) for a class of semiclassical differential operators $P_{h}$ with principal symbol $p(x,\xi)$ and vanishing subprincipal symbol.
+This construction produced quasimodes localized near nonresonant invariant tori, with errors that are exponentially small in the semiclassical parameter $h$ (see \cite{MR2111816}).

-S. Gomes also made meaningful contributions to the field of quantum mechanics.
-In \cite{MR4404789}, he demonstrated that on a smooth and compact surface for almost all perturbations within a one-parameter family of Hamiltonians and for almost all KAM Lagrangian tori $\Lambda_{\omega}$, a semiclassical measure with positive mass can always be found on these tori, where $\omega$ satisfies Diophantine properties, for time parameter $t$ within the interval $(0,\delta)$.
-In another study \cite{MR4578527} in quantum mechanics, S. Gomes proved that under generic conditions, the quantization of a one-parameter family of perturbed $P(x,\xi;t)$ is not quantum ergodic, at least for a full measure subset of the parameter $t\in(0,\delta)$.
+More recently, Gomes has made notable contributions to the study of quantum scarring and the failure of quantum ergodicity.
+In \cite{MR4404789}, he showed that on smooth, compact surfaces, for a generic one-parameter family of Hamiltonians and almost all KAM tori $\Lambda_{\omega}$ (with Diophantine frequency $\omega$), there exists a semiclassical measure with positive mass supported on these invariant tori for almost every $t\in(0,\delta)$.
+In a subsequent work \cite{MR4578527}, he further proved that, under generic conditions, the quantization of such one-parameter families fails to be quantum ergodic for a full-measure set of parameters $t\in(0,\delta)$.